 But, you don’t want to pack your everyday carry bag (edc bag) so full of items that it gets uncomfortable to carry.
 That’s why it’s important to carry only what’s essential in your edc bags plus maybe a few extra items.

-Basically, you want your everyday carry bag to serve as your first line of defense should you get into a dangerous situation.
+Basically, you want your everyday carry bag contents to serve as your first line of defense should you get into a dangerous situation.
 But there are all sorts of dangerous situations you can get into, so you need to focus on picking versatile gear.

 1. Basic Survival Kit

 Every good everyday carry bag always contains a basic survival kit.
 Think of your basic survival kit like your first aid kit.
 Except instead of healing your wounds, this kit serves to protect you from the elements.

 Here are the items you’ll want to include in this kit:

 - A small source of fire (A BIC lighter or survival lighter will do just fine.
 Just make sure it has fuel).

 - A water filter